Sunday, September 30, 2007

 Seriously, go check out their menu, I've just checked it out and it looks dashingly delicious.
 3 course for rm39.90, rather affordable considering the last time I ate at TGI's with my family the bill was pretty hefty.
 Oh come on, I know you can fork out that much to stuff your tummy enough to last till the next lunch. rm6 for one shot of smirnoff, ok lerr..

 I'll run a post of TGI's soon, so I can take part in the competition and hopefully win food!!
-And if I'm really lucky, luckier than 4D Magnum Sports Toto, I might just win an extra rm1000 -
+And if I'm really lucky, luckier than 4D Magnum Sports Toto, I might just win an extra rm1000 - to be donated to charity la of course (<-- wtf?
+I must be kidding myself)

 Have you ever seen someone just breathing their last breath before they pass away?
 I've never, even for my paternal grandparents.
 So when I saw this picture, I could just imagine the poor man, exhaling his last breath, still holding his camera.. thoughts whizzing through his mind.
 There's this really awkward - "he's not coming back again" - feeling.
 I'm at a loss for words to describe this.
 It's kind of a depressing thought.